 Howley, of West Dover, was a seven-year veteran of the state police on the afternoon of April 8, when he arrived at Lake Raponda in Wilmington looking for his stolen canoe.

 He spotted what he believed to be his boat in the water and "spoke with the occupants of the canoe when they came to shore," investigators said.
-The men were identified as Aton Pike, 21, of Wilmington and Mark Ellison, 21, of West Wardsboro.

 An assault ensued: Howley was charged with pushing Pike's face into the trunk of a police cruiser and pushing Ellison down so that his head hit a rock.
 One of the men suffered a head laceration.